 In Vivo Transfection

 Exogenous nucleic acids delivered by transfection in an animal can be categorized in two ways, dependent on delivery of the payload to be specific or broad.
 Delivery to specific cells or organs is termed a “tissue-targeted” transfection reagent, whereas non-specific payload delivery is termed a “broad range” transfection delivery reagent.
 The differences in these two types of delivery is related to moieties and design of the transfection reagent.
 Broad delivery is a result of a transfection reagent fusing with the cells lipid bilayer in a non-specific matter.
-On the other hand, targeting cell surface markers using conjugates leads to transfection reagent cell specific delivery.
+On the other hand, targeting cell surface markers using conjugates leads to transfection reagent cell specific delivery of the payload.

 Due to the harsh environment in circulation, the nucleic acid cargo must be protected from clearance and degradation by the delivery agent, along with not triggering an immune response.